 Registration of a Trade Representative Office (TRO) of a foreign company in Bulgaria

 This is the most straightforward option, used by the vast majority of foreign applicants.
 Foreign persons with business in their home country (or abroad) may establish a TRO of their foreign company in Bulgaria.
 The registration of the Representative Office is a ground on which a Type D visa may be granted.
 The visa may be later exchanged to Bulgarian residence permit.

 The usual average time required to register the Trade Representative Office is between 10 and 20 days.
 The times is counted from the moment at which all required original documents have been obtained and translated.
-When registering the TRO, the Bulgarian law allows in general to register up to two foreign personnel members.
+When registering the TRO, the Bulgarian law allows in general to register up to two to three foreign personnel members.
 We have to add that this is not always the case, after the latest legal amendments.

 You must be well aware that the primary purpose of the TRO is to promote your foreign business in Bulgaria.
 Many tend to deem that the Trade Representative Office is intended to trade in Bulgaria, which is not the case.
 Foreign persons are not allowed to be involved in any economic activities of their Trade Representative Office directly.
 For such purpose, we strongly recommend using Bulgarian Limited Liability Company (LLC/LTD).